Eliza Howell Park: Composition

 The park includes an American football field with goal posts.
 As of 2009 there is a lot of rusted and broken playground equipment.
 Wooded areas and vacant fields make up large portions of the park.
 That year, Christine MacDonald of The Detroit News said "Nature has reclaimed much of the park, turning it into a de facto preserve, and some say that's a beautiful thing."

 The city had stopped mowing the park in 2009 to save money.
 Riet Schumack, a Brightmoor resident quoted in MacDonald's article, said that visitors often see coyotes, deer, foxes, blue herons, and great horned owls; and that Indian pipe and trillium grow in the park.

-Naomi R. Patton of The Detroit News said that the park serves as an illegal dumping ground and has roads in disrepair.
-Kenneth Cheyne, a member of the family who had donated much of the park land, regularly patrolled the park in a Mercedes, looking for prostitutes and people who illegally dump waste.
-Cheyne argues that the park is in a highly derelict situation.